The Public Ponds of Old Kettering

 This was the pond that was made when it was first decided that Glover’s Pond should be filled in.

-Northall Pond was on Lower Street, near the point it meets Northall Street – approximately in front of the Three Cocks pub.
+Northall Pond was on Lower Street, near the point it meets Northall Street, approximately in front of the Three Cocks pub.

 An 1831 Vestry Meeting decided that this pond should be filled in.
-This was at a time when water services were improving, as they considered replacing the pond with a reservoir system.

 Bazley’s Pond was at the bottom of the part of Northampton Road which was then called Hall Lane, somewhere near the Salvation Army.

-This pond was a bit mysterious – it isn’t mentioned in the Vestry Meetings, or anywhere else; its only mention is on the 1721 map.
-It was likely named after the landowner or farmer who worked the land.
+This pond is the most mysterious, as it isn’t mentioned in the Vestry Meetings, or anywhere else; its only mention is on the 1721 map.

 Whatever its story was, it disappeared without a splash!